hpsaturn/hpsaturn.github.io/_posts/2026-03-21-openstreetmap-tiles-for-eink-displays.md

 ### mono

-Other alternative to run Maperitive is using [Mono libraries](https://wiki.openstreetmap.org/wiki/Maperitive#Ubuntu_10.04_-_12.10).
-But the disadvantage of this option is that you should install these libraries in your system.
-With docker-wine all stuff will be in an image that you could remove in any moment without affect your system.
-After install mono run this:
+Another option is to run Maperitive using [Mono libraries](https://wiki.openstreetmap.org/wiki/Maperitive#Ubuntu_10.04_-_12.10).
+The downside is that you need to install these libraries on your system.
+With docker-wine, everything runs inside an image that you can remove later without affecting your system.
+After installing Mono, run:

 ```bash
 cd Maperitive